 “Nothing that comes and goes is you.” – Eckhart Tolle

-If ‘you’ believe that who you really are is the thought or the emotion, then you are only confirming the thought or the emotion to be absolute realty and absolute essential.
+If “you” believe that who you really are is the thought or the emotion, then you are only confirming the thought or the emotion to be absolute realty and absolute essential.

 Even in a state of….